openssl/openssl/README-ENGINES.md

 commands marked as "SUCCESS" and the list of control commands displayed (because of "-vvvv") will be the control commands for the *atalla* ENGINE (ie. *not* the 'dynamic' ENGINE).
-You can also add the "-t" switch to the utility if you want it to try and initialise the atalla ENGINE for use to test any possible hardware/driver issues.
+You can also add the "-t" switch to the utility if you want it to try and initialize the atalla ENGINE for use to test any possible hardware/driver issues.

 PROBLEMS